-Grid developed two cost proposals for both repowering options, the proposals representing 30-year and 40-year power purchase agreements ("PPAs").
-As noted, the larger sized repowering option was evaluated but only for the 30-year PPA option.
+Grid developed two pricing proposals for the repowering option, the proposals representing 30-year and 40-year PPAs.
 The 40-year PPA option was considered too long and inconsistent with both the Authority's generation planning horizon and fiscal policies that limit borrowing or financing facilities to 30 years.
 Importantly, the 40-year option would provide lower initial cost but significantly higher total cost.
 Grid's pricing included the option of either fixed monthly capacity payments along with variable operations and maintenance charges or lower initial capacity payments that would escalate annually.
-Provision of fuel would be the responsibility of the Authority.
-In addition, the need for transmission reinforcements was examined but, as previously noted, because the proposed plant is the approximate size of the existing facility, and allowing for currently planned transmission upgrades, those costs were determined to be minor.
+Provision of fuel would be the responsibility of the